Applications and Enrolment 2023

 You will be contacted with full details of the DBS process if this is required for the course you have applied to.

-We support learners in finding suitable work placements and have a dedicate Work Experience team to guide them through the process.
+We support learners in finding suitable work placements and have a dedicated Work Experience team to guide them through the process.

 We can’t guarantee you will.
 You may not be studying at the same level and even if you are, a lot of our courses have more than one group.
 Remember, you’re not the only one starting college, you’ll be making friends in no time.